View a markdown version of this page

 Vertical partitioning building block

 Users familiar with a document model database will be familar with the idea of storing all related data within a single JSON document.
-While DynamoDB supports JSON data types, it does not support excuting KeyConditions on nested JSON.
+While DynamoDB supports JSON data types, it doesn't support executing KeyConditions on nested JSON.
 Since KeyConditions are what dictate how much data is read from disk and effectively how many RCUs a query consumes, this can result in inefficiencies at scale.
 To better optimize the writes and reads of DynamoDB, we recommend breaking apart the document's individual entities into individual DynamoDB items, also referred to as vertical partitioning.

-Vertical partitoning, as shown above, is a key example of single table design in action but can also be implemented across multiple tables if desired.
+Vertical partitioning, as shown above, is a key example of single table design in action but can also be implemented across multiple tables if desired.
 Since DynamoDB bills writes in 1KB increments, you should ideally partition the document in a way that results in items under 1KB.

 Key features of this building block